johnhadaway/helsinki-lbsn-data/README.md

 <br>

 ## Guide
 The folder 01_01_2022_FS_UrbanActivityWheel contains 4 sub-folders: H3_RES8, H3_RES9, POSTAL_CODES, and KEPLER.GL.
-The first three, each representing a different spatial resolution, contain cleaned, processed data, in both a GeoJSON and GPKG format.
-The fourth, to facilitate more exploratory use, contains saved map data and config as Json files, which can be uploaded directly to kepler.gl's web interface.
+The first three, each representing a different spatial resolution, contain cleaned, processed data, in both a GeoJSON and GeoPackage format.
+The fourth, to facilitate more exploratory use, contains saved map data and config as JSON files, which can be uploaded directly to kepler.gl's web interface.

 <br>
 <br>